 Outreach and community engagement efforts commenced both sitewide and at the project level.
 A key component of the Watts Rising initiative is involving community members in projects.
 The Watts Rising CEP and each TCC funded project specifies activities taken to involve the community throughout the grant period.
 These include hosting events, organizing educational workshops, and recruiting residents as volunteers, trainees, or as hired staff.
-Community engagement events that have occurred since the grant was signed include:
+These events had almost 800 attendees combined.
+In addition, the Watts Yardners Program, Greening Housing project, Greening Watts, and MudTown Farms projects conducted outreach to 790 Watts residents.